Enhancement of Novel View Synthesis Using Omnidirectional Image Completion: Acknowledgements

 \section{Acknowledgements}

-This work was partially supported by JST AIP Acceleration Research JPMJCR20U3, Moonshot R\&D Grant Number JPMJPS2011, JSPS KAKENHI Grant Number JP19H01115, and JP20H05556 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.
+This work was partially supported by JST AIP Acceleration Research JPMJCR20U3, Moonshot R\&D Grant Number JPMJPS2011, CREST Grant Number JPMJCR2015, JSPS KAKENHI Grant Number JP19H01115, JP20H05556 and Basic Research Grant (Super AI) of Institute for AI and Beyond of the University of Tokyo.